web-rpi/Ra/README.md

 <b>Update the BLE module</b><br>
 As outdated firmware is installed on the BLE modules, it must be replaced by a newer one (v28.9.5.0) so that the BT name of the Ra‘ can also be individually adapted.
 It is imperative to ensure that the Loader V4 has been flashed on the NXP chip.
-If this is not the case, the BLE module can be destroyed under certain circumstances.
+If this is not the case, the BLE module can be destroyed under certain circumstances.<br>
 ->	Before connecting the Ra’s, the test point (TP2) between the NXP chip and the BLE module must be grounded.<br>
 ->	The Ra is now recognized as a "serial device" on the computer<br>
 ->	Start BL65xUartFwUpgrade.exe<br>